-This differentiates the current crisis from the famine of 1984-5, when 400,000 died of starvation primarily as the result of a prolonged drought, exacerbated by war and government inaction.
-Today’s famine is a direct result of supplies to the region being cut off.
-Hatred of Tigrayans has been stoked by senior advisers to Ethiopia’s Prime Minister, Abiy Ahmed: they have called Tigrayans ‘weeds’ who must be uprooted, their place in history extinguished.
-This language is reminiscent of the statements that preceded the genocide in Rwanda.
+Hatred of Tigrayans was stoked by senior advisers to Ethiopia’s Prime Minister, Abiy Ahmed: they have called Tigrayans ‘weeds’ who must be uprooted, their place in history extinguished.
+Their language was reminiscent of that which preceded the genocide in Rwanda.

 ‘Timely, forceful and essential.
 A groundbreaking and deeply researched exploration of the war still ravaging Tigray.
 A vital contribution to the understanding of a devastating but largely hidden conflict, which could well prove to be a defining moment, not just for Ethiopia and the Horn of Africa, but for the whole continent.’ — Andrew Harding, BBC Africa correspondent, and author of The Mayor of Mogadishu